krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ### Amazon Athena <a id="Athena"></a>

-- is used for querying data in S3 using SQL.
+- is used for querying data in __S3__ using SQL.
-- you can connect it to other data sources with Lambda.
+- you can __connect it to other data sources with Lambda__.
 - Data can be in various formats.
-- uses a managed data catalog, AWS Glue to store information and schemas about the databases and tables.
+- uses a managed __data catalog__, AWS Glue to store information and schemas about the databases and tables.
 - How do you optimize Athena for performance:
-  - partition your data,
+  - __partition__ your data,
   - bucket your data, so bucket the data within a single partition.
-  - Use compression.
+  - Use __compression__.
 AWS recommend using Apache Parquet or Apache ORC.
-  - Optimize file sizes.
+  - Optimize __file sizes__.
   - Optimize columnar data storage generation
-  - Optimize order buy and optimized group buy,
+  - Optimize order by and optimized group by,
   - use approximate functions
   - only include the columns that you actually need.

 ### AWS Glue <a id="Glue"></a>

-- is a fully managed extract, transform, and load service used for preparing data for analytics.
+- is a fully managed __extract, transform, and load__ service used for preparing data for analytics.
-- It runs the ETL jobs on a fully managed scale-out Apache Spark environment.
+- It runs the ETL jobs on a fully managed __scale-out Apache Spark__ environment.
-- Glue discovers data and stores the associated metadata in the Glue data catalog
+- Glue discovers data and stores the associated metadata in the __Glue data catalog__
-- it works with data lake, so data on S3, data warehouses like Redshift, and data stores, including on RDS and EC2.
+- it works with data lake, so data on __S3, data warehouses like Redshift, and data stores, including on RDS and EC2__.
-- You can use a crawler to populate the Glue data catalog with tables.
+- You can use a __crawler__ to populate the Glue data catalog with tables.
 - the crawler can crawl multiple data stores in a single run.
 - Upon completion, the crawler creates or updates one or more tables in your data catalog.
 - ETL jobs that you define in Glue use the data catalog tables as sources and targets.

+#### AWS Glue DataBrew

+AWS Glue DataBrew is a fully managed, serverless __data preparation tool__ that enables users to __visually clean, transform, and normalize__ raw datasets—all without writing any code.
+It is specifically designed for data analysts, business users, and data engineers who need to prepare data for analytics or machine learning workflows using an intuitive point-and-click interface

+#### AWS Glue Studio

+While AWS Glue Studio does offer a __low-code visual interface for building ETL workflows__, it is still primarily intended for developers and data engineers.
+The canvas generates and __manages Apache Spark scripts__, which may require customization and still involve code for advanced logic.
+More importantly, Glue Studio does not natively provide built-in data profiling or column-level statistics, unlike AWS Glue DataBrew.
+Additionally, Glue Studio is __less suited for collaboration__ among non-technical users, and lacks the ability to share visual "recipes" with reusable, human-readable steps like DataBrew offers.

 ### Architecture Patterns